ansengarvin/swe1_namegen/readme.txt

 4. Read the list of names from response.txt

+ADDITIONAL NOTES:
 Every time you request a list of names, it will generate names that sound similar to each other, so it sounds like they're a part of the same culture.
 This means that, if you want to generate names for multiple cultures, you should make multiple requests!

+This service will clear request.txt after reading it - You only have to make sure it's clear before the program is started.

-This program automatically clears request.txt after reading.
-It also automatically clears response.txt before writing its new list of names.
-This is meant to minimize the amount of work your program has to do - However, it also means you should store your list of names somewhere before making a new request.
+This service will automatically overwrite response.txt of any previous names that are stored, so your program does not have to worry about this.
+You should store the previous list of names before making a new request.

 PSEUDOCODE FOR MAKING A SINGLE REQUEST